The Turin Horse: Plot

 The film begins with a likely apocryphal story about German philosopher Friedrich Nietzsche's mental breakdown on 3 January 1889 when he stayed at number six, Via Carlo Alberto, Turin, Italy.
 There, a coach driver was having trouble with a "stubborn" horse.
 The horse refused to move, whereupon the driver lost his temper and took his whip to it.
 Nietzsche was greatly disturbed and threw his arms around the horse's neck, sobbing.
 His neighbor took him home, where he lay motionless and silent for two days on a divan, until he muttered the words "Mutter, ich bin dumm" (Mother, I am stupid).
 He lived for another ten years, gentle and demented, in the care of his mother and sisters.

 The film then moves to the countryside, possibly in the 19th century Great Hungarian Plain, where the coach driver lives with his daughter and the horse.
 It depicts six days of their lives.
 Outside of their hut, windstorms rage.
 They live out an arduous and repetitive existence and often take turns sitting by the window alone.
 Starting on the second day, the horse becomes increasingly uncooperative, refusing to leave the property or eat and drink.
 In the evening a neighbor Bernhard visits to buy some brandy; he claims that the nearby town has been completely destroyed, and blames the apocalyptic scenario on both God and man.

 On the third day, a band of "gypsies" (Romani) arrives on a horse-drawn vehicle and drinks from the family's well without permission.
 The daughter and then the father come out to drive them away.
 Before departing, some young men from the band warn that they will come back to use the well, and an old man gives the daughter a book, which she reads that evening.
 When they wake up the next morning on the fourth day, they find that the well is completely dry.
 The father decides they must abandon the farm; the two pack and depart with a pushcart.
 Since the horse refuses to work, the daughter pushes the cart instead, with the horse following on a lead.
-Shortly after setting out, they turn around and unpack.
+Shortly after setting out, they mysteriously find themselves back where they started ... and unpack.

 On the fifth day, they find the horse is unwell (perhaps dying) and not fit to work.
 The father removes the horse's reins and leaves it in the barn.
 The father and daughter then stay indoors for the day, with the wind continuing howling outside.
 In the evening, the sunlight outside suddenly disappears and the house is plunged into darkness.
 The daughter lights lanterns around the house to illuminate their surroundings.
 Some time later, the lanterns also suddenly fail, leaving them in total darkness.
 On the sixth day, there are no howling winds or sunlight.
 Now subsisting on raw potatoes, the daughter refuses to eat or talk, seemingly resigning to her fate.
 The father appears to follow, not finishing his potato and sitting with his daughter in silence.